Self-Guided Walking Tour in Polignano a Mare

 Old Town

-Old Town in Polignano A Mare, stop 4 on the self-guided walking tour
+Old Town in Polignano a Mare, stop 4 on the self-guided walking tour

 Leave the cliff and the noise drops.
 The centro storico is a whitewashed maze of narrow lanes, arches, and tiny piazzas perched on the rock, and the smart move is to get a little lost in it.
 It is free and open all day.
 You will see flowers in pots, washing strung overhead, balconies hanging over the alleys, and the occasional sudden gap that frames the blue sea between two white walls.
 There is no single building you must tick off here.
 The point is the wandering.
 Look for the small belvederes built into the old defensive walls for quiet sea views without the crowd at the main terrace.
 Shops and gelaterias line the busier lanes, so this is a fine spot to grab a cone before the heat.
 From here aim for the painted alley a couple of turns away.